 Example: If profitability for Amazon is too low, pause ASINs.
 Amazon’s profitability is one of the critical factors for an ASIN’s eligibility in ads.
 If that falls too low, Amazon can take drastic measures, including revoking an ASIN’s ad eligibility or ceasing product orders.
 Pausing the ASIN in ads can preemptively redistribute money towards ASINs less likely to encounter these issues.

 Adjust your advertising goals and bids for an ASIN when running a promotion.

 Example: When running a promotion for an ASIN, Increase Targeting Bid by 25%, and reverse to the previous bid value when the promotion ends.

 Pacvue Commerce and Pacvue Advertising Integration Success Stories

-1. A major CPG brand set up a Commerce Rule to pause campaigns containing ASINs for which the brand had less than 85% Buy Box ownership over the past seven days.
+1. A major CPG brand set up a Commerce Rule to pause ASINs for which the brand had less than 85% Buy Box ownership over the past seven days.
 They began by testing on a subset of their famous product line.